Shiloh-B/capstone-dev10/capstone-node-backend/README.md

 ### Technology
-Folder is created using Node.
+Files were created using Node.

 ### View
 To view this folder, clone this repo to your desktop.<br />
-Open the capstone-jave-backend directory using a code editor.<br />
+Open the capstone-node-backend directory using a code editor.<br />